Fervallen/storm-data-analysis/Storm.md

 stormData$EVTYPE <- eventTypes
 ```

-Still, it's not purfect, but it makes our analysis more precise.
+Still, it's not perfect, but it makes our analysis more precise.

 ## Impact on human health